You are here

-School Facilities Planner/Manager, Appointed by the Speaker of the House
+Facility Planner and Manager, Appointed by the G.A.
+Speaker of the House

-Denise Pearson is currently superintendent for the Elbert County School District C-2 (Kiowa Schools).
+Denise Pearson is a recently-retired, former superintendent for the Elbert County School District C-2 (Kiowa Schools) from 2009-2018.
 Denise worked for US WEST (now CenturyLink) for 30 years as a multi-state manager responsible for regional computerization.
-She was employed as a Department of Defense liaison for bases located within the corporate territor, a manager of international proposal services for US WEST International, and headed proprietary computer services for US WEST Dex as it related to IT development and customer service operations.
-After retirement from US WEST, she was employed by Kiowa schools, first as a substitute teacher at Kiowa School before becoming a business manager for the district.
-Denise has been superintendent since 2009.
-As a volunteer, Denise was elected as a Board Member for 10 years of service for the North Central Fire Protection District, where she lead a bond effort to build a new addition to the fire station and oversaw its construction.
+She was employed as a Department of Defense liaison for bases located within the corporate territory, a manager of international proposal services for US WEST International, and headed proprietary computer services for US WEST Dex as it related to IT development and customer service operations.
+After retirement from US WEST, she was employed by Kiowa schools, first as a substitute teacher, then a business manager, and finally a superintendent for the district.
+As a volunteer, Denise was elected as a Board Member for 10 years of service for the North Central Fire Protection District, where she led a bond effort to build a new addition to the fire station and oversaw its construction.
 She wrote numerous grants for the North Central Fire Protection District, two of which purchased an ambulance and fire truck.
 She received her BA from the University of Colorado.